budostylz/Office365-Development/README.md

 	•	If the time is needed, use 'yyyy-MM-ddTHH:mm:ss'.

 This should resolve the error and allow your flow to save successfully.
 Let me know if you need further assistance!

+Action 'Switch' failed: The execution of template action 'Switch' failed: The result of the evaluation of 'scope' action expression '@triggerBody()?['CalendarName']' is not valid.
+It is of type 'Object' but is expected to be a value of type 'String, Integer'.